Ukrainian American Veterans: State departments

 The Posts are grouped together into a state level organization known as a State Department for the purposes of coordination and administration.
 There can be a total of 51 State Departments; one for each of the 50 states, and the District of Columbia.
 A State Department Commander or Department Board Officer is distinguished by a white garrison cap with blue lettering and blue piping.

-National executive board
+National Executive Board

 The authority of the Ukrainian American Veterans is vested in the National Executive Board (NEB), which meets quarterly or as needed, to conduct the business of the organization.
 The NEB is headed by a National Commander, who presides over meetings.
 Other NEB officers may include: Vice Commander, Adjutant, Judge Advocate, Finance Officer, Quartermaster, Chaplain, Historian, Public Relations Officer.

 A National Commander is distinguished by a gold garrison cap with blue lettering and blue piping.
 An Officer of the National Executive Board is distinguished by a garrison cap with a blue crown and gold peak, gold lettering and gold piping.